Garsondee/What-the-Tide-Dragged-In/Root/Scenes/Act3/03_02_Zoo_Rescue.md

 **GM Note (The Reveal):**
 When the players find Jewels, they also find the real, bound Mystic Mogg.
 This is the moment of the big reveal, where "Mogg" (Ra) can no longer maintain the deception.

+**GM Note (The Jade Heart Stone):**
+After the rescue and reveal, Jewels reaches into a hidden fold in her fur and produces something extraordinary—a green jade stone that glows with warm, verdant light.
+Unlike the white/silver shell fragments the PCs have been collecting, this stone is clearly special.
+It's carved with intricate glyphs: the word for "love" in both Dog-Conlang and Lynx-Conlang.

+"Sappho and I..."
+Jewels whispers, her voice thick with emotion, "we made a vow on this stone.
+It was to be our secret—a promise that our love could bridge any divide.
+But now..."
+She presses it into the players' paws.
+"Now it must save everyone.
+This is the heart.
+Without it, the Speaking Stone is just a shell.
+With it... everything changes."

 **Potential Outcomes:**
 *   **Success:** The players rescue Jewels and the real Mystic Mogg, leading to the dramatic reveal of Ra's deception.
-They secure **another piece of the Speaking Stone** that Jewels had hidden.
+Jewels provides **the Jade Heart Stone**—the 12th and final piece needed to complete the Speaking Stone.
+With all 11 shell fragments and the heart now in their possession, the PCs can reforge the stone and restore communication.
 *   **Success with a Cost:** They rescue Jewels, but the machinery causes significant damage, or an innocent animal is hurt, adding a complication to the final act.
+Jewels still provides the Heart Stone, but the victory is bittersweet.
 *   **Failure:** The players are forced to retreat, leaving Jewels behind for now.
 The shapeshifters have proven they can create chaos on a massive scale, raising the stakes for the final confrontation.
+Without the Jade Heart Stone, the Speaking Stone cannot be completed—the shell may be whole, but it remains inert.

 ## GM Guidance
 - **Levers & Buttons**